Employee Discrimination, Bullying and Harassment Complaints Policy and Procedure

 Definitions that relate to this policy only

-A person who has made a complaint of Workplace Harassment and Bullying, Discrimination or Harassment against another person of the University community.
+A person who has made a Complaint of Workplace Bullying and Harassment, Discrimination or Harassment against another person of the University community.

 Unlawful Discrimination occurs when a person or a group of people are treated less favourably than another person or group because of race, colour, national or ethnic origin; gender or marital status; disability; religion or political beliefs; sexual preference; or some other central characteristic.
 Discrimination may occur when a person is denied the opportunity to participate freely and fully in normal day-to-day activities, for example being harassed in the workplace or being denied entry to public places and other facilities.